OpenKore/openkore/Readme-RUN-ALL.txt

 sudo ./openkore-all start

-5. The script ask you how many bot are you planning to run.
+5. The script will ask you how many bot are you planning to run.
 Enter only numbers! it starts from number 1 (not 0)